jngbng/gatsby-plugin-react-i18next/README.md

 ## Why?

 When you build multilingual sites, Google recommends using different URLs for each language version of a page rather than using cookies or browser settings to adjust the content language on the page. [(read more)](https://support.google.com/webmasters/answer/182192?hl=en&ref_topic=2370587)

-## How is it different from other gatsby i18next plugins?

-This plugin does not require fetching translations with graphql query on each page, everything is done automatically.
-Just use `react-i18next` to translate your pages.

 ## Demo